jellebecude/getting-started-scan/README.md

 kubectl logs service/ctfd-service -n ctf-platform
 ```

 The service is now ready at [kubernetes.docker.internal](http://kubernetes.docker.internal).
+Provided you have no other services running on port 443.
+Expect a warning about an invalid certificate.
+Depending on your browser, you may need to go into incognito mode to proceed.

 You can now finish the setup.
 The required fields are: **Event Name** > **Admin Username**, **Admin Email** and **Admin Password**.

-When you logout of the admin account, you're able to login with an account of a supported school (Hogeschool Utrecht).
+When you logout of the admin account, you're able to login with other accounts.
+Ones that you manually created as admin or affiliated / supported educational institutions by the SURFconext federated identity.

 ### 1.7.1.
 Verification of deployed resources (optional)